brite-code/brite/spec/src/types.md

 If we see a bottom type in a function parameter then we will only accept an *actual* bottom type.
 We won’t accept any other type.
 So `fun(!) -> void` won’t accept an `Int` but it will accept `error("Uh oh!")` since the error function returns the bottom type.

+Note: In academic literature the bottom type is often written as ⊥.

 ## Top Type

 TopType : `_`